 5.1.
 Reporting standards

 5.1.1.
-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

-5.1.2.
-Review and professional publication articles should also be accurate and objective, and editorial 'opinion’ works should be clearly identified as such.
+5.1.2. review and professional publication articles should also be accurate and objective, and editorial 'opinion' works should be identified.

 5.2.
 Data Access and Retention

-Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if practicable, and should, in any event, be prepared to retain such data for a reasonable time after publication.
+Authors may be asked to provide the raw data in connection with a paper for editorial review and should be prepared to provide public access to such data.
+In any event, be prepared to retain such data for a reasonable time after publication.

 5.3.
 Originality and Plagiarism

 5.3.1.
-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, this has been appropriately cited or quoted.
+The authors should ensure that they have written entirely original works, and if the authors have used the work and words of others, this has been appropriately cited or quoted.

 5.3.2.
-Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
-Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.
+Plagiarism takes many forms, from 'passing off' another's paper as the author's paper to copying or paraphrasing substantial parts of another's paper (without attribution) to claiming results from research conducted by others.
+Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.

 5.4.
 Multiple, Redundant or Concurrent Publication

 5.4.2.
-In general, an author should not submit for consideration in another journal a previously published paper.
+In general, an author should not submit a previously published paper for consideration in another journal.

-5.4.3.
-Publication of some kinds of articles (eg, guidelines, translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
-The authors and editors of the journals concerned must agree to the secondary publication, which must reflect the same data and interpretation of the primary document.
+5.4.3. publication of articles (e.g., guidelines, translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
+The authors and editors of the journals concerned must agree to the secondary publication, reflecting the same data and interpretation of the primary document.
 The primary reference must be cited in the secondary publication.

 5.5.
 Acknowledgement of Sources

-Proper acknowledgement of the work of others must always be given.
+Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
-Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the author of the work involved in these services.
+Information obtained in confidential services, such as refereeing manuscripts or grant applications, must not be used without the author's explicit written permission of the work involved in these services.

 5.6.
 Authorship of the Paper

 5.6.1.
-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+Authorship should be limited to those who have contributed significantly to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where others have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.

 5.6.2.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper.
+All co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.